 Students planning a career in dentistry may choose any major area that completes the prerequisites of their transfer institution.
 It is advised to choose a major that most closely aligns with one's interests, such as biology or chemistry.
-Other recommended electives include art (3-D drawing or sculpture), cell biology, histology, human anatomy, microbiology, immunology, and statistics.
+Other recommended electives include art (3-D drawing or sculpture), cell biology, human anatomy, microbiology, zoology, pathology, and statistics.

 Pre-Dentistry students will also benefit from going above and beyond in their coursework.
 Developing strong relationships with faculty will be helpful in achieving a higher level of study.

 Students with volunteer/internship experience in their community within the dental environment will also be at an advantage.
-Pre-Dentistry students are encouraged to get as many "relevant life experiences," job shadowing, and volunteer hours related to dentistry as possible (+200 hours).
-Patient care experience is required.
+Pre-Dentistry students are encouraged to get as many "relevant life experiences," job shadowing, and volunteer hours related to dentistry as possible.

 Preference is often given to students entering dentistry school with a bachelor's degree (some institutions require at least 90 undergraduate credit hours).
 To be considered by a school of dentistry, a student must maintain a cumulative and science GPA of 3.0 or better and place high on the Dental Admission Test.
 Students' coursework should be well-rounded in both the sciences and the humanities.
 The application process (unless applying in Texas) is via the Associated American Dental Schools Application Service (AADSAS).